10 Sea Snakes Around The World

 Source: public domain

 Though they prefer shallower waters, annulated sea snakes can be found up to 40km away from coastlines.
-Hydrophis cyanocinta is fairly aggressive for a sea snake, and is alert to its surroundings.
+They’re fairly aggressive for a sea snake, and are alert to their surroundings.
 They also move better on land than the majority of Hydrophis sea snakes.
-They skip coral reefs and instead inhabit muddy, sandy bottoms of seas, where they constantly search for fish.
+They skip coral reefs, preferring to inhabit the muddy, sandy bottoms of seas, where they constantly search for fish.

 8 Yellow sea snake